 P v S – Represented four Defendants in a multi-party dispute between neighbours involving rights of access and rights to park over a shared courtyard fronting the parties’ respective houses.
 There were significant differences in the parties’ accounts of matters going back a number of years.
 There were a number of competing analyses of the title documents.
 Ultimately, the case proceeded to an on-site mediation which led to a successful resolution of the issues between the parties, enabling the neighbours to continue to live alongside each other.

 Re BVS – Represented a local authority in a case involving a long commercial lease with a 10-year break clause.
 There was a significant dispute between the parties as to the meaning and interpretation of the clause which had been drafted in an ambiguous manner.
-There was also a dispute surrounding a rent review provision which had not been invoked and the impact of this on the implementation of the break clause, given that a failure to pay rent in full would almost certainly have invalidated the break clause.‘His practice includes civil and commercial contract disputes.’ - Legal 500 2017 Contact Us
+There was also a dispute surrounding a rent review provision which had not been invoked and the impact of this on the implementation of the break clause, given that a failure to pay rent in full would almost certainly have invalidated the break clause.‘Highly experienced in commercial and civil contract disputes.’ - Legal 500 2018 Contact Us